Follow these steps during the scoping phase of your project:

 - Modify permits

-Apply for Section 404/Section 10 permits & Administrative Orders
+Apply for Section 404/Section 10 permits, Section 401 & Administrative Orders

 See the Application documents matrix (PDF 84KB) to find out what documents to submit with your application.

-Please note that if your project requires an Endangered Species Act Formal Consultation AND the Corps is the Federal Lead, you will need to submit a "federally complete application" at the time of consultation request.
-Please visit the Endangered Species Act and Essential Fish Habitat page and the "submit the permit applications" section below for more information.
+Please note that if your project requires an Endangered Species Act Formal Consultation and the Corps is the Federal Lead, you will need to submit a "federally complete application" at the time of consultation request.
+Please visit the Endangered Species Act and Essential Fish Habitat page and the "submit the permit applications" section below for more information or contact the MAPP Coordinator.

 Determine if an application is needed for Nationwide Permits

-If the work fits a Nationwide Permit (NWP), check the National, Regional, and NWP-specific conditions to determine if you need to submit a Pre-Construction Notification (PCN), or application.
+If the work fits a Nationwide Permit (NWP), check the National, Regional, and NWP-specific conditions to determine if you need to submit an application.
 Some projects may be covered under the NWPs without an application to the Corps.
 If no application is needed, document the coverage under the NWPs in Non-notifying NWP memo to file (DOCX 55KB).

 Prepare the application